uelkariuki/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 mysql  Ver 8.0.25-0ubuntu0.20.04.1 for Linux on x86_64 ((Ubuntu))
 $
 ```
-Connect to your MySQL server:
+Connect to your MySQL server

 ``` shell
 $ sudo mysql